-The are a number of vessels that bear the name: "Queen Elizabeth."
-Their are three Cunard liners: RMS Queen Elizabeth, Queen Elizabeth 2 (QE2) and MS Queen Elizabeth (QE), a nuclear powered aircraft carrier, HMS Queen Elizabeth (RO8), HMS Queen Elizabeth dreadnought battleship, and a solar powered Canadian canal boat.
+Not unsurprisingly, there are a number of vessels that bear the name: "Queen Elizabeth."
+There are three Cunard liners: RMS Queen Elizabeth, Queen Elizabeth 2 (QE2) and MS Queen Elizabeth (QE), a nuclear powered aircraft carrier, HMS Queen Elizabeth (RO8), HMS Queen Elizabeth a dreadnought class battleship, and a solar powered Canadian canal boat.

 Of these in pollution terms, the canal boat is a shining star.
-The dirtiest is the RO8, because of the dumping of spent nuclear material in the oceans.
+The most polluting is the RO8, because of the dumping of spent nuclear material in the oceans.

 ABOUT THE QUEEN

 Great Britain, or the United Kingdom, is a Constitutional Monarchy ruled by Queen Elizabeth Windsor at the time of writing.

 She is the second Queen to bear the name Elizabeth, after Good Queen Bess in 1558.

 She is head of the British Royal Family, has 4 children, 8 grandchildren and 7 great-grandchildren.

 Queen Elizabeth II became Queen of the United Kingdom and Head of the Commonwealth on 6th February 1952.

 She is the 32nd great-granddaughter of King Alfred the Great who was the first effective King of England